Spring – It’s that time of year when pets start to shed their winter coat.

 If you are in a wet climate, you are best using a dampened mop because static electricity isn’t so strong when the surrounding atmosphere is damp.
 While you won’t get the electrostatic jumping from the brush, you will pick up a lot of hairs with a damp mop.

-Using detergent or cleaner to dampen your mop will increase the amount you clean, many cleaners also have active ingredients which leave a dust-repelling finish making it harder for hair to collect on the floor.
+Using detergent or cleaner to dampen your mop will increase the amount you clean, many cleaners also have active ingredients that leave a dust-repelling finish making it harder for hair to collect on the floor.

 This is a double-edged sword, as mopping a dirty floor without pre-cleaning it can result in dirt streaks and not truly clean floors.
 The best way to go here is to vacuum or brush your floors to remove all of the bigger particles, than to wait at least 30 minutes (2 hours, if you can spare them) for the dust and remaining hairs to settle, and only then do the mopping.